sushantjadhav416/E-shop_project/README.md

 - GitHub Actions

 ## Application setup
-This is a MVC architecture based application where View returns a page with title and message attributes to the view.

 - Execute the application locally and access it using your browser Checkout the repo and move to the directory